slarmoo/.github/profile/webServices/node/node.md

 ## Checking that Node is installed

 The node.js console application is simply called `node`.
-You can verify that Node is working correctly by running node with the `-v` parameter.
+You can verify that Node is working correctly by running `node` with the `-v` parameter.
 Note that your version might be different than what is shown here.
-As long as it is a LTS version you should be fine.
+As long as it is an LTS version you should be fine.

 ```sh
 ➜ node -v